haxtheweb/edtechjoker/draft-outline.md

 # Draft outline
 This is a draft of the course.
 The topics we'll cover and the order.
 It will be established and modified based on student needs.
+- [Prerequisit concepts](https://youtube.com/playlist?list=PLJQupiji7J5efO_Q5VGZcPE4O_TM_HGP4) - This playlist has lots of things broken down in a lot of detail.
+Need a lecture on HTML/CSS?
+Headless?
+JS?
+CMSs?
+Other things?
+This playlist has custom and community sourced things to help
 - [week 1](https://github.com/elmsln/edtechjoker/tree/master/sp-22/week-1)
 - week 2 (below currently)